tsangharry/Singapore-food-image-classifier/README.md

 This model is built upon 1224 images of 12 different classes of Singaporean food, with the training,validation and test set split of 60:20:20.
 The food classifier is built using transfer learning of the InceptionV3 model, trained using the recognised Imagenet.
-The pre-trained weights were then used in this model, of which consisting of 315 layers and 263,820 trainable parameters.
-The model architecture also consists of batch normalization with early stop monitoring on validation loss, helping to prevent overfitting.
+The pre-trained weights were then used in this model, of which consisting of 315 layers.
+The model architecture also consists of batch normalization with early stop monitoring on validation loss to prevent overfitting.
 <br>
 <br>
 The Adaptive Moment Estimation (Adam) optimizer is used for combining the best properties of the AdaGrad and RMSProp algorithms to handle sparse gradients on noisy problems.